TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 Kickstarting the distribution
 -----------------------------

-You need to create an extension, because a distribution is technically just an extension.
+A distribution is a special kind of extension.
+The first step is thus to create a new extension.
-That means you have to register an :ref:`extension-key`.
-This is the unique identifier for your distribution.
+Start by registering an :ref:`extension key <extension-key>`, which will be the unique identifier of your distribution.

-Once you have an extension key, you can create a new folder with the name of your extension key.
-Inside that folder you need to create the :ref:`extension-declaration` file.
-Inside that file, you have to set the extension category to **distribution**.
-Here you must also define your dependencies.
+Next create the :ref:`Extension declaration file <extension-declaration>` as usual, except for the "category" property which must be set to **distribution**.

 .. _distribution-kickstart-image: